GoogleChrome/web-vitals/README.md

    onLCP(sendToAnalytics, {generateTarget: customGenerateTarget});
    ```

 3. The `onINP` `AttributionReportOpts` supports an additional, optional, `includeProcessedEventEntries` configuration option.
-When set to `false`, the `event` performance entries will not be included in the `attribution` object to conserve memory if these entries are not needed.
-The default value is `true`.
+When set to `true`, _all_ the `event` performance entries processed during the INP duration will be included in the `attribution.processedEventEntries` object.
+This can include a lot of events and increased memory on very interactive or event-heavy pages.
+The default value is `false`.
+Regardless of this setting, the `entries` object will include the entries with an `interactionId` (which are the entries relevant for INP), but use this setting to include all entries (whether they have an `interactionId` or not) in `attribution.processedEventEntries` if you need more attribution information to identify delays to INP events.

 ```ts
 interface INPAttributionReportOpts extends AttributionReportOpts {